pypackaging-native/pypackaging-native/docs/key-issues/gpus.md

    typically considered a "driver" in common parlance when referring to other peripherals connected to a computer.

-CUDA developers and users usually do not need to be aware of the kernel-mode driver.
+CUDA developers and users usually do not need to be aware of the KMD.
-For the rest of this section, when referring to the "driver" we will always be referring to the user-mode driver libcuda.so.
+For the rest of this section, when referring to the "driver" we will always be referring to the UMD.

 The CUDA runtime library makes no forward or backward compatibility guarantees, meaning that libraries that dynamically link to the CUDA runtime